Skip to Main Content

 Researchers may not remove materials from research areas for any purpose, or rearrange the order in which they are delivered.

-Only one box of materials or one volume may be used at a time and one folder of materials at a time.
+Only one box and one folder of materials may be used at a time.
 After viewing materials in a folder, replace it in the box, preserving the existing folder order.

 Please do not remove any materials from their folders.